bparanj/crystal/programming/iac/docs/provisioner/externalize-data.md

 4. **Use Data Sources to Dynamically Fetch Data**
    - Simplicity: Data sources provide a way to incorporate external or dynamic data into your configurations.
    - Complexity: Moderate to High.
 It requires understanding of available data sources and how to query them effectively.
-It's particularly useful when you need to fetch data that isn't static and could change over time (like AMIs).
+It's useful when you need to fetch data that isn't static and could change over time (like AMIs).

 5. **Use Terraform Modules for Reusable Components**
    - Simplicity: Modules allow encapsulation of complex setups into reusable components.